sovereign/sovereign/README.md

 ----------------

 1. A VPS (or bare-metal server if you wanna ball hard).
 My VPS is hosted at [Linode](http://www.linode.com/?r=45405878277aa04ee1f1d21394285da6b43f963b).
 You’ll probably want at least 512 MB of RAM between Apache, Solr, and PostgreSQL.
 Mine has 1024.
-2. [64-bit Debian 7](http://www.debian.org/) or an equivalent Linux distribution.
+2. [64-bit Debian 7](http://www.debian.org/) or an equivalent Linux distribution such as Ubuntu 14.04 LTS.
 (You can use whatever distro you want, but deviating from Debian will require more tweaks to the playbooks.
 See Ansible’s different [packaging](http://docs.ansible.com/ansible/list_of_packaging_modules.html) modules.)
+Support for Debian 8 and Ubuntu 16.04 is underway in the "jessie" branch.
 3. A wildcard SSL certificate.
 You can either buy one or self-sign if you want to save money.
 4. A [Tarsnap](http://www.tarsnap.com) account with some credit in it.
 You could comment this out if you want to use a different backup service.
 Consider paying your hosting provider for backups or using an additional backup service for redundancy.